TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Experiments

 \subsection{Main Results}

 We compare TelME with various multimodal-based ERC methods (explained in Appendix~\ref{sec:appendix_4}) on both datasets in Table~\ref{tab:Table2}.
 TelME demonstrates robust results in both datasets and achieves state-of-the-art performance on MELD.
-Specifically, TelME exhibits a substantial $3.37\%$ difference compared to EmoCaps with the current state-of-the-art performance in IEMOCAP and improves $0.66\%$ over the previous state-of-the-art method (M2FNet) in MELD.
-Previous methods such as EmoCaps and UniMSE have shown effectiveness in IEMOCAP but exhibit somewhat weaker performance on MELD.
-This makes our findings particularly significant.
+Specifically, TelME outperforms the previous state-of-the-art method (M2FNet) in MELD by $0.66\%$, and exhibits a substantial $3.37\%$ improvement in MELD compared to EmoCaps, which currently achieves state-of-the-art performance in IEMOCAP.
+Previous methods, such as EmoCaps and UniMSE, have also shown effectiveness in IEMOCAP but exhibit somewhat weaker performance on MELD.

 As shown in Table~\ref{tab:Table2}, we report the performance of various methods for emotion labels in MELD.
 TelME outperforms other models in all emotions except Surprise and Anger.
 However, assuming that Surprise and Fear, as well as Disgust and Anger, are similar emotions, Emocaps shows a bias towards Surprise and Anger during inference, only achieving $3.03\%$ and $7.69\%$ in F1 score for Fear and Disgust, respectively.
 On the other hand, TelME distinguishes these similar emotions better, bringing the scores for Fear and Disgust up to $26.97\%$ and $26.42\%$.
 We speculate that our framework predicts minority emotions more accurately as the non-verbal modality information (e.g., intensity and pitch of an utterance) enhanced through our KD strategy better assists the teacher in judging the confusing emotions.